Mountmellick: The Manchester of Ireland

-Such was the level of industrial activity in Mountmellick in the late 18th century that Mountmellick became known as "The Manchester of Ireland".
-Its role as a leading textile producer during the industrial revolution of the mid-1700s brought favourable comparisons to Manchester, the industrial centre of England at the time.
+Such was the level of industrial activity in the area in the late 18th century that Mountmellick became known as "The Manchester of Ireland".
+Its role as a textile producer during the industrial revolution of the mid-1700s brought favourable comparisons to Manchester, the industrial centre of England at the time.

-Deciduous woodlands, which once covered Laois, provided a ready source of bark for a tanning industry, which converted animal hides into leather.
+Deciduous woodlands, which once covered Laois, provided a source of bark for a tanning industry, which converted animal hides into leather.
 William Edmundson (1627–1712), the first Quaker to settle in Mountmellick, owned a tannery, and the Goodbodys and Pim families also owned tanneries in the 19th century.
-Towards the end of the 18th Century, the textile industry grew significantly.
+Towards the end of the 18th century, the textile industry grew significantly.
 A number of large mills were opened in the 1780s.
-These produced the necessary raw materials to develop weaving as an important cottage industry, providing many households with a secondary source of income to supplement agricultural incomes.
-By 1837 it was estimated that 4,000 people were employed in the cotton and woollen industry in the Mountmellick area.
+These produced the necessary raw materials to develop weaving as an important cottage industry, providing farming households with a secondary source of income.
+By 1837, it was estimated that 4,000 people were employed in the cotton and woollen industry in the Mountmellick area.

 The three main centres of this industry were established at New Mills in Drinagh, Barkmills, near Ballyfin and Anngrove in Irishtown.
-Initially these mills were powered by water, but steam engines were gradually introduced during the 19th Century.
+Initially, these mills were powered by water, but steam engines were gradually introduced during the 19th Century.

-In 1801, there were five breweries in Mountmellick and these supplied beer to towns within a 25-mile radius.
+In 1801, there were five breweries in Mountmellick, and these supplied beer to towns within a 25-mile radius.
 These breweries declined as larger breweries elsewhere developed their distribution on the railways and canals.
-As the temperance movement grew in the second half of the 19th Century, there was a shift from brewing to malting.
+As the temperance movement grew in the second half of the 19th century, there was a shift from brewing to malting.
 Two malting enterprises in Irishtown were developed by the Codd family in the early 20th century and malt production still takes place in Mountmellick today.

-The first bank in the town was opened 1824 and the first modern sugar factory in Ireland was opened in Mountmellick in 1852.
+The first bank in the town was opened in 1824, and the first modern sugar factory in Ireland was opened in Mountmellick in 1852.
 It was situated behind the present MDA building in Irishtown.
-Despite its huge aspirations, economic factors led to its closure in 1862.
+Despite its aspirations, economic factors led to its closure in 1862.